 1. Cape Disappointment State Park, Southwest of Ilwaco

 The campground launches you into 1,880 pristine acres at the end of the Long Beach Peninsula.
 Wander 27 miles of beach, or go clamming or fishing.
 Sites 104 and 105 have great beach access.
 360/902-8844; book at parks.wa.gov/reserve.asp

 2. Lone Fir Campground, Okanogan National Forest, Northwest of Winthrop

 A wooded spot along Early Winters Creek offers a cool base for exploring the northern Methow Valley.
-On hot days, head to the swimming beach at Pearrygin Lake State Park, near Winthrop. $12; no reservations; 509/996-4003.
+On hot days, head to the swimming beach at Pearrygin Lake State Park, near Winthrop.
+No reservations; 509/996-4003.

 4. Curlew Lake State Park, Northeast of Republic

 This 5.5-mile-long lake in the state’s northeastern corner is famous for its trout fishing and swimming.
-Bring your passport and take a day trip to the historic mining and railroad town of Grand Forks, British Columbia, 27 miles north. $17; no reservations; 360/902-8844.
+Bring your passport and take a day trip to the historic mining and railroad town of Grand Forks, British Columbia, 27 miles north.
+Book online at washington.goingtocamp.com; 360/902-8844.

 6. Penrose Point State Park, Southwest of Purdy